abid58/fancy-rag/README.md

 ![image info](./images/rag_arch.webp)

 This repository contains a Chainlit application that provides a question-answering service using documents stored in a Chroma vector store.
-It allows users to upload txt documents, which are then chunked, embedded, and indexed for efficient retrieval.
+It allows users to upload plain text or pdf files, which are then chunked, embedded, and indexed for efficient retrieval.
 When a user asks a question, the application retrieves relevant document chunks and uses OpenAI's language model to generate an answer, citing the sources it used.

 ### Prerequisites

 - Python 3.11 or higher
 - Chainlit installed
-- text files to be indexed
+- text/pdf files to be indexed

 ### Setup and Run